 This might seem like an obvious tip, but it is super helpful.
 I got this tip from Get your Sh*t together by Sarah Clarke.

 So how long does everything take?
 If you are, for example, someone who is always late in the morning for work.
 Have you asked yourself why?
-It might merely be that you do not give yourself enough time to get ready because you haven’t worked out that showering, eating your breakfast, watching TV can take 2 hours easily and you give yourself 20 minutes..?
+It might merely be that you do not give yourself enough time to get ready because you haven’t worked out that showering, eating your breakfast, and watching TV can take 2 hours easily and you give yourself 20 minutes..?

 So, the first point for our Productivity Tips, Tools and Techniques for Executive Assistants.
 Work out how much time stuff takes.